saydulk/peatio/README.md

 Our mission is to build an open-source crypto currency exchange with a high performance trading engine and incomparable security.
 We are moving toward dev/ops best practices of running an enterprise grade exchange.

-We provide webinar or on site training for installing, configuring and administration best practices of Peatio.
-Feel free to contact us for joining the next training session: [Openware.com](https://www.openware.com)

 Help is greatly appreciated, feel free to submit pull-requests or open issues.

 ## Things You Should Know